Locate your device in a flash with app-based location service

-Note: This review was taken from the January issue of the magazine.
+Note: This review was originally featured in the May 2013 issue of the magazine.

 Don't expect a powerhouse slate in this price range